alepanti/ChiTrafficInsights/README.md

 ### Traffic Analytics Pipeline Architecture

 #### Overview
 A batch processing data pipeline that transforms csv Chicago traffic API data into actionable insights for commuters.
+It is scheduled to run daily with backfill options available.

 ![alt text](images/diagram.png)